DataDog/documentation/content/en/security/application_security/code_security/setup/python.md

 - PyPy

 Additionally, Code Security does not correctly propagate taint ranges over native (compiled) code.
-Therefore, if your codebase heavily relies on modules written in C or C++ using the CPython API, or on intermediate language systems like Cython, the results may be less accurate than expected.
+Therefore, if your codebase heavily relies on modules written in C or C++ using the CPython API, or on intermediate language systems like Cython, the results might be less accurate than expected.

 ## Further Reading